najamuddin11/memory-vault-web/README.md

 git clone <this-repo-url>
 cd portfolio-v3
 npm install
+# create a .env file with the variables listed below, then:
-cp .env   # then fill in the values, see below npm run dev
+npm run dev
 ```